Module Aims

 Assessment

-Take home assignment, applying genomic principles to data from a published research study, and to a given outbreak scenario.
+Take home assignment, applying genomic principles to data to draw conclusions about practical scenarios.

 Module Length